-Netdata's zero-configuration collection, storage, and visualization features work for many users, infrastructures, and use cases, but there are some situations where you might want to configure your nodes.
+Netdata's zero-configuration collection, storage, and visualization features work for many users, infrastructures, and use cases, but there are some situations where you might want to configure the Netdata Agent running on your node(s), which can be a physical or virtual machine (VM), container, cloud deployment, or edge/IoT device.

 For example, you might want to increase metrics retention, configure a collector based on your infrastructure's unique